-The lawsuit alleges Googles Slide violated the Telephone Consumer Protection Act (TCPA) by sending text messages to consumers regarding the Disco messaging service without receiving prior express consent to do so.
+The lawsuit alleges Google' Slide violated the Telephone Consumer Protection Act (TCPA) by sending text messages to consumers regarding the "Disco"messaging service without receiving prior express consent to do so.

 People who live in the US or its territories who received a text message regarding the Disco messaging service sent through the Disco messaging service without ther prior express consent are included in the settlement class.

 The text messages involved contained the following or similar language: "Disco is a group texting service.
 Standard SMS rates may apply or chat for FREE w/ our app – http://disco.com/d More info?
 Text *help To quit?
 Text *leave."